 Additionally, governments may choose to directly interfere in precious metals markets by buying or selling large amounts of gold themselves, which can either increase demand for the metal and drive up its price or reduce demand and cause prices to drop.

 Government intervention is more common in developing nations where such policies are often used as a way to stabilise their currency against foreign exchange rates.
-This type of manipulation has been seen most recently with China’s recent decision to purchase large quantities of gold from the global market.

-Finally, governments also have a role in setting storage and transportation rules for those who own physical forms of gold like coins or bullion bars.
+Finally, governments also have a role in setting storage and transportation rules for those who own physical forms of gold coins or bullion bars.

 Depending on the country you live in, these rules may vary significantly which could further influence market prices due to increased costs associated with storing and transporting one’s assets safely and securely.